 There is no minimum amount below which a white-collar crime will not be deemed a crime.
 For example, PRECCA does not prescribe a minimum threshold stipulating what constitutes a corrupt payment or benefit.
 Furthermore, facilitation payments are not permitted in South Africa and are illegal.

-As stated above in 3.13 Money Laundering, South Africa's corruption legislation contains an onerous reporting obligation and failing to report certain offences in excess of ZAR100,000 is a criminal offence.
+As stated in 3.13 Money Laundering, South Africa's corruption legislation contains an onerous reporting obligation and failing to report certain offences in excess of ZAR100,000 is a criminal offence.

 Although there is no formal policy governing co-operation with investigators or prosecuting authorities, in practice co-operating with the authorities will likely serve as a mitigating factor when the matter is considered by the courts.